Speculative Fiction With A Historical Twist

 • Goodminds.com is a First Nations family-owned source of First Nations, Metis, and Inuit books, located in Canada.
 While the shipping was rather dear for me here in the US, the wide selection of books about indigenous peoples’ experience by indigenous authors more than made up for the extra expense.
 Customer service was very helpful.

-• A great source of unique books, Montag Press Collective is my partner for my first novel, The Big Cinch.
+• A great source of unique books, Montag Press Collective is my partner for The Big Cinch and The Talking Cure.

 • Editor Kayla, at Orphans and Widows Media.
 Kayla was the sensitivity reader for The Resurrectionist.
 Her excellent feedback really helped me with that tale.